Robert T. Frederick: World War II

-In 1942, after the United States entered World War II due to the Japanese attack on Pearl Harbor, after serving as a staff officer in the War Department, then a lieutenant colonel, Frederick was tasked with raising a new U.S.-Canadian regiment size commando force which became the 1st Special Service Force (later called the "Devil's Brigade" by the Germans).
+Frederick was serving as a staff officer in the War Department when the United States entered World War II following the Japanese attack on Pearl Harbor.
+In 1942 Frederick, then a lieutenant colonel, was tasked with raising a new U.S.-Canadian regiment size commando force, which became the 1st Special Service Force (later called the "Devil's Brigade").
 The unit, activated on July 9, 1942, at Fort William Henry Harrison, Montana, was originally intended for commando operations in Norway, and trained extensively in winter and mountain warfare, as well as hand-to-hand combat and other infantry skills.
-In April 1943, the unit moved to Vermont for training, first at Camp Bradford and then at Fort Ethan Allen.
+In April 1943, the unit moved to Camp Bradford, Virginia for training, then to Fort Ethan Allen, Vermont.
 The Norway mission was cancelled, however, and the 1st Special Service Force was sent instead to the Aleutian Islands in July 1943.
 It returned to the contiguous United States in September, and then left in October for the European Theater of Operations (ETO).

 Frederick's men arrived in Casablanca in French Morocco in November 1943 and quickly moved to the Italian front.
 Landing at Naples on November 19, 1943, the 1st Special Service Force went into the line.
-In December 1943 and January 1944, the 1st Special Service Force conducted a series of operations at Monte la Difensa, Monte la Remetanea, Monte Sammucro (Hill 720) and Monte Vischiataro.
-The 1st Special Service Force attacked and captured the enemy forces at the impregnable Monte la Difensa.
+In December 1943 and January 1944, the 1st Special Service Force conducted a series of operations at Monte la Difensa, Monte la Remetanea, Monte Sammucro (Hill 720), Monte Vischiataro and Monte Majo.
+The 1st Special Service Force attacked and captured the enemy forces at the impregnable Monte la Difensa and at Monte Majo.
+Frederick was wounded three times at Monte Majo and was awarded the Distinguished Service Cross for his actions and leadership in the battle from 10-13 January, 1944.
+He was promoted to Brigadier General following Monte Majo.

-On February 2, 1944, Frederick, now a full colonel, and his men landed at Anzio and went into action along the Mussolini Canal.
+On February 2, 1944, Frederick and his men landed at Anzio and went into action along the Mussolini Canal.
 They were the first Allied troops to enter the Italian capital of Rome on June 4, 1944.
 Frederick was decorated twice with the Distinguished Service Cross, the U.S. Army's second highest award for valor in combat.
-The first award was for actions on January 10–13, 1944 and the second award for actions on June 4, 1944.
+The first award was for Monte Majo, and the second award for actions on June 4, 1944, during the drive on Rome.
 While at Anzio he was wounded a number of times, including two separate wounds on a single day.

 On June 23, 1944, Frederick announced he was leaving the unit.
-He was promoted to the one-star general officer rank of brigadier general in July, and was given command of the 1st Allied Airborne Task Force, an ad hoc division-sized airborne formation, for the Allied invasion of Southern France; he was the youngest general to command a division-size unit in World War II.
+He was promoted to the one-star general officer rank of brigadier general effective 18 January, and was given command of the 1st Allied Airborne Task Force, an ad hoc division-sized airborne formation, for the Allied invasion of Southern France.
 The task force consisted of the British 2nd Independent Parachute Brigade and the American 509th and 551st Parachute Infantry Battalions, the 517th Parachute Regimental Combat Team, the 550th Glider Infantry Battalion, and the 460th and 463rd Parachute Field Artillery Battalions, along with various support units.